-To book please email me and please state in the subject line which walk you wish to attend.
+To book please email me and please state in the subject line which of the walks you wish to attend.
 Or feel free to use the contact me form at the bottom of the page.

 I’ll be updating this page with more dates as they become available, so please bookmark and check back if you can’t make these dates.